Note:

 Competitors need to provide their own accompanist.

-First Prize: The Lafferty Cup, Gold Medal and Cash Award of €50
+First Prize: The Lafferty Cup and Gold Medal

 Test: